Stilicho's Pictish War: Sources

-In the panegyric Eutropium by Claudianus on Stilicho, this war is told.
+This war is recounted in Claudianus’s panegyric In Eutropium, which praises Stilicho.
 It mentions the Gildonic uprising in Africa that Stilicho had to deal with and that Britannia was suffering from attacks by the Saxons, Picts, and Scots.
 The praise ended with the verse: "defeated the Saxons, the ocean calmed down, the Picts broke, and Great Britain safe."
 Another poem by Claudianus refers to a possible expedition to Britannia by Stilicho in 396-398.
 In the Excidio et Conquestu Britanniae of the British monk Gildas, this conflict is called one of the three Pictic wars.
 Later historians such as Edward Gibbon have also written about this episode.

 Course of the war

 Britannia had a relatively quiet period after the campaign of Count Theodosius in 368.
 This period ended when the Picts attacked the northern border area of Britannia and made it unsafe with looting raids.
 At the same time, the eastern and southern coastal areas were harassed by Saxon invaders and invaded Scots in the east.
 The expedition army sent by Stilicho to put an end to these attacks probably consisted of the Gallic veterans who previously successfully acted against Gildon's African uprising.
 It is uncertain whether Stilicho himself led this expedition or ordered to do so.
 The outcome of the war was clear, after a series of skirmishes, the Romans defeated the Picts.
 The Saxons and Scots experienced the same fate.
 In 400, Stilicho seems to have had repairs carried out to the Wall of Hadrian with money collected during the African campaign.
 Archaeological evidence that this war has taken place is missing.